RafaelEmery/nodejs-api-studies/README.md

 JSON Web Token (JWT) to autenticate and authorize users.
 To apply in the Controllers was made a middleware for autorize the user.

 :gift: If you want to see all the auth stuffs, you'll have to seach for the "auth" files.

+### TDD with Jest

+Usage of Jest package for unit testing at *__test__* directory.
+So far, my tests are a little bit simple and for the utils functions on *src/utils* directory.

+### Uploading file with express-fileupload

+Using the express-fileupload package to upload a single file (so far).
+Take a look at the *FileController.js* and the post route at the *index.js* at routes directory.

 ### (Not done yet) Consuming APIs using Axios